Visualizing and Verbalizing: Q and A with Nanci Bell of Lindamood-Bell

 A significant number of students who have well-developed phonemic awareness still have difficulty with rapidly perceiving sounds in words, and are slow to self-correct their reading errors.
 This difficulty is caused by weak symbol imagery — the ability to auditorily perceive and mentally image the sounds and letters within words.
 Individuals with weak symbol imagery often struggle with learning sight words and reading fluently in paragraphs.

-In order to help students with who struggle with phonemic awareness, it’s important to establish the imagery-language foundation for sounds and their symbols.
+In order to help students who struggle with phonemic awareness, it’s important to establish the imagery-language foundation for sounds and their symbols.

 For example, you may show a student a card with a letter ‘p’ on it and ask them to both write the letter in the air and say what sound it makes (/p/).
 After taking the card away, you can ask what letter they saw — your imagery language stimulates and builds their symbol imagery, which allows sound/symbol associations to be accessed automatically.